apache/royale-docs/Welcome/Features/actionscript/private-constructors.md

 ---
 # Private constructors in ActionScript

-[Apache Royale](../..) adds support for declaring the constructor of a class `private` instead of `public`.
+[Apache Royale](../..) adds support for declaring the constructor of a class `private` instead of `public` in [ActionScript](../AS3.html).
 When a constructor is private, it cannot be instantiated with the `new` keyword outside of the class where it is defined.
 Private constructors are commonly used for implementing the *singleton* design pattern, which is when only one instance of a particular class should ever be created.

 ## Enable private constructors

-Like other [new ActionScript language features](new-language-features.html) that Royale adds, private constructors are optional and disabled by default.
+Like other [new ActionScript language features](../AS3.html#new-actionscript-language-features-in-royale) that Royale adds, private constructors are optional and disabled by default.
 To enable private constructors in your application, use the `-allow-private-constructors` compiler option.

 ```sh
 mxmlc -allow-private-constructors MyApp.mxml